timosalm/tap-operator-workshop/workshop/content/exercises/runtime.md

 ```dashboard:open-url
 url: https://payment-service-{{ session_namespace }}.{{ ENV_TAP_INGRESS }}
 ```
+It could take some more time to expose the service via `https`.
+Switch to `http` if you're not getting a response.

 Our application should output `Hello POSTGRESQL` instead of `Hello H2` for the in-memory database, if the Service Binding works.